-The Public Interest Network is a group of organizations that share a vision of a better future, a set of core values, and a strategic approach to making positive change.
+The Public Interest Network is a unique set of groups that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
 We encourage you to read below for things you should know about our network when you apply.

 1. Transpartisan.
 Doing what’s in the public interest isn’t about progressive or conservative.
 Our approach to social change, our “politics” if you will, defies easy definition.
 Our members and staff might characterize themselves variously as centrists, pragmatists, environmentalists, progressives, conservatives, non-ideological, liberals, neoliberals, moderates, feminists, futurists, post-modernists, or in myriad other unique ways.
 We welcome that.